Biomanufacturing Harvest Optimization with Small Data: Proofs

-\textbf{Proof of Theorem~\ref{theo: Sec4theo1}} We prove that the myopic policy is optimal by backward induction.
+\textbf{Proof of Proposition~\ref{prop: myopic_under_PI}} We prove that the optimality of the myopic policy under perfect information by using backward induction.
 To start with, notice that, at time $\bar{T} - 1$, the optimal action is to harvest if and only if $(p_{\bar{T} - 1}, i_{\bar{T} - 1}) \in A$.
 Suppose the same applies at any time $t+1$ less than $\bar{T}-1$, i.e., the optimal action is to harvest if and only if $(p_{t+1}, i_{t+1}) \in A$.
 We want to show the optimal action at time $t$ is to harvest if and only if $(p_t, i_t) \in A$.
+This would complete the proof.
+To be able to show this result, we first postulate that the following two results hold: \begin{itemize} \item[(i)] if $(p, i)\in A$, then $(p^+, i)\in A$ for any $p^+ > p$; and \item[(ii)] if $(p, i)\in A$, then $(p, i^+)\in A$ for any $i^+ > i$. \end{itemize} We will later prove that the results (i) and (ii) both hold under the conditions given in Proposition~\ref{prop: myopic_under_PI}.